josephsenior/Grinta-Agent/.openhands/microagents/glossary.md

 #### Public Microagent

-A general-purpose microagent available to all OpenHands users, triggered by specific keywords.
+A general-purpose microagent available to all Forge users, triggered by specific keywords.
 Located in `microagents/`.

 #### Repository Microagent

-A type of microagent that provides repository-specific context and guidelines, stored in the `.openhands/microagents/` directory.
+A type of microagent that provides repository-specific context and guidelines, stored in the `.Forge/microagents/` directory.

 ### Prompt